Alcohol laws in Germany: Alcohol consumption in public

 Public parties are prohibited nationally on Good Friday, and regionally on other holidays such as All Saints' Day.
 Buying alcohol remains possible at these times.
 The government maintains the right to restrict or ban the sale of alcohol for a certain time to maintain public order (§ 19 GastG).

 Beyond this, Germany has very few restrictions on alcohol consumption in public.
-Exceptions are sometimes made in the context of football (soccer) matches involving rival teams, where police executives may ban the sale of alcoholic drinks inside stadiums and deny entrance to drunk people.
+Exceptions are sometimes made in the context of football matches involving rival teams, where police executives may ban the sale of alcoholic drinks inside stadiums and deny entrance to drunk people.
 In 2009, the private railway company Metronom, which operates in parts of Northern Germany, introduced a much-discussed complete ban on alcohol onboard their trains.
 Some cities have banned alcohol consumption in certain areas and at certain times, such as Göttingen in Nikolaistraße on Saturdays and Sundays between 00:00 and 08:00, or in Hannover Hauptbahnhof (outside the existing bars and restaurants) until 2011 when the ban was repealed.

 Until 2009, it was acceptable for employees in many fields of work (especially builders, gardeners and manual labourers) to consume medium quantities of alcohol during work hours.
 However, occupational safety legislation has since tightened down and has induced a significant decrease of alcohol consumption during working hours.